Processing

 Having said that there are people who make very interesting projects with them, and certainly they will be useful for my projects so I will be persevering with trying to use them.
 Again there is a very good support forum that has tutorials and examples on using AVR’s.

-I have not had any experience with using these microcontroller, but like the PICAXE they are an AVR with a Bootstrap.
-They are programmed via USB and in a language based on C. From what I have read and seen they look like a good step between PICAXE and AVR’s.
+I have not had any experience with using these microcontrollers, but like the PICAXE they are an AVR with a Bootstrap.
+They are programmed via USB and in a language which is more or less C. From what I have read and seen they look like a good step between PICAXE and AVR’s.